-Name

-Date

-Evaluator

-By the end of the rotation, the student will be able to:

-1. Explain how to call for a fire and the special considerations in the MRI department.

-2. Explain how to call for a code and the special considerations in the MRI department.

-3. Locate randomly selected supplies from the inventory

-4. Demonstrate knowledge of the location and proper use of the patient help device.

-5. Prepare the oxygen system for use.

-6. Prepare the suction system for use.

-7. Name common examinations and describe the procedure briefly.

-8. State how to determine what examinations need to be done (schedules or requisitions).

-9. Demonstrate how to operate the imager.

-a.
-Loading unexposed film and removing exposed film

-b.
-Format changes

-10. Demonstrate how to adjust window for imaging.

-a.
-Width

-b.
-Level

-11. Demonstrate how to view images.

-12. Demonstrate imaging for specific exams

-13. Demonstrate how to enter patient data.

-14. Demonstrate how to annotate data.

-15. State knowledge of fringe field and magnetic field safety requirements.

-16. Perform the following with assistance:

-a.
-Prepare a room and equipment for the examination.

-b.
-Explain to the patient the nature of the examination and obtain a history.

-c.
-Record any pertinent data from the patient relative to the requested examination.

-d.
-Verify appropriate screening of patient to assure safety and eliminate metals from

-entering the exam room

-e.
-Bring patient into the exam room and ensure patient comfort.

-f.
-Assist the technologist in obtaining and processing images.

-17. Identify on MRI images the following structures:

-a.
-Patient identification

-b.
-Image numbering and sequencing

-c.
-Pertinent technical information (i.e. T1 vs. T2 vs. PD weighting)

-18. Demonstrate how to organize paperwork:

-a.
-Schedules
+- 1. Explain how to call for a fire and the special considerations in the MRI department. - 2.
+Explain how to call for a code and the special considerations in the MRI department. - 3.
+Locate randomly selected supplies from the inventory - 4.
+Demonstrate knowledge of the location and proper use of the patient help device. - 5.
+Prepare the oxygen system for use. - 6.
+Prepare the suction system for use. - 7.
+Name common examinations and describe the procedure briefly. - 8.
+State how to determine what examinations need to be done (schedules or requisitions). - 9.
+Demonstrate how to operate the imager. - a.
+Loading unexposed film and removing exposed film - b.
+Format changes - 10.
+Demonstrate how to adjust window for imaging. - a.
+Width - b.
+Level - 11.
+Demonstrate how to view images. - 12.
+Demonstrate imaging for specific exams - 13.
+Demonstrate how to enter patient data. - 14.
+Demonstrate how to annotate data. - 15.
+State knowledge of fringe field and magnetic field safety requirements. - 16.
+Perform the following with assistance: - a.
+Prepare a room and equipment for the examination. - b.
+Explain to the patient the nature of the examination and obtain a history. - c.
+Record any pertinent data from the patient relative to the requested examination. - d.
+Verify appropriate screening of patient to assure safety and eliminate metals from entering the exam room - e.
+Bring patient into the exam room and ensure patient comfort. - f.
+Assist the technologist in obtaining and processing images. - 17.
+Identify on MRI images the following structures: - a.
+Patient identification - b.
+Image numbering and sequencing - c.
+Pertinent technical information (i.e. T1 vs. T2 vs. PD weighting) - 18.
+Demonstrate how to organize paperwork: - a.
+Schedules - b.
+Requisition and billing completed